 Last year, ClimatePlan's statewide report recognized Fresno COG as being one of only a few MPOs to model scenarios developed by community stakeholders in 2014.
-However, advocates are disappointed that Fresno COG chose not to continue this positive work in the 2018 RTP process.
-While Fresno COG engaged the public in workshops about local agency project proposals and plans to allow community input on choosing between scenarios,2 and it allowed input from the RTP Roundtable to develop scenarios, Fresno COG has not sufficient input from the public, and in particular from disadvantaged communities, in developing scenarios for its SCS.
+However, advocates are disappointed that Fresno COG chose not to continue this positive work in the 2018 RTP process.1 While Fresno COG engaged the public in workshops about local agency project proposals and plans to allow community input on choosing between scenarios,2 and it allowed input from the RTP Roundtable to develop scenarios, Fresno COG has not sufficient input from the public, and in particular from disadvantaged communities, in developing scenarios for its SCS.
 In order to comply with its obligations under federal and state law, Fresno COG must conduct a round of workshops that allows for this kind of input before the scenarios are finalized.
-Specifically, the COG must engage low-income communities of color to ensure that its funding scenario does not have a disparate impact on these communities, and must consult low income and minority populations about their current transportation, housing and land use needs and solutions to address those needs.
+Specifically, the COG must engage low-income communities, and must consult low income and minority populations about their current transportation, housing and land use needs and solutions to address those needs.